smarthomej/addons/bundles/org.smarthomej.binding.amazonechocontrol/README.md

 ## Smart Home Devices

 Note: the channels of smartHomeDevices and smartHomeDeviceGroup will be created dynamically based on the capabilities reported by the amazon server.
-This can take a little bit of time.
+This can take some time.
 The polling interval configured in the Account Thing to get the state is specified in minutes and has a minimum of 10.
 This means it takes up to 10 minutes to see the state of a channel.
 The reason for this low interval is, that the polling causes a big server load for the Smart Home Skills.

-#### Supported Things
+### Supported Things

 | Thing type id        | Name                                  |
 |----------------------|---------------------------------------|